GoogleCloudPlatform/ai-on-gke/jupyter-on-gke/README.md

-# Ray on GKE
+# JupyterHub on GKE

 This repository contains a Terraform template for running [JupyterHub](https://jupyter.org/hub) on Google Kubernetes Engine.

+This module assumes you already have a functional GKE cluster.
+If not, follow the instructions under `ai-on-gke/gke-platform/README.md` to install a Standard or Autopilot GKE cluster, then follow the instructions in this module to install JupyterHub.

 We've also included some example notebooks (`ai-on-gke/ray-on-gke/example_notebooks`), including one that serves a GPT-J-6B model with Ray AIR (see
 [here](https://docs.ray.io/en/master/ray-air/examples/gptj_serving.html) for the original notebook).

-This module assumes you already have a functional GKE cluster.
-If not, follow the instructions under `ai-on-gke/gke-platform/README.md` to install a Standard or Autopilot GKE cluster, then follow the instructions in this module to install Ray.
+To run these, follow the instructions at
+`ai-on-gke/ray-on-gke/README.md` to install a Ray cluster.

 This module deploys the following resources, once per user:
 * JupyterHub deployment